UAlberta-CMPUT401/Ideas-for-YEG/docs/index.md

 Acceptance Tests

-* Idea Creator clicks on "send email update" button on their project page
+* Idea Creator clicks on "send email update" button on their project page if there is at least one or more followers and volunteers otherwise the button is disabled
-* Idea Creator types in input
+* Idea Creator types in text input
-* Website sends an email given previous input
+* Website sends an email given this text input
+* All followers and volunteers associated with the idea can view the email
 ```

 <a name="update-project"></a>